 Deer populations seem to be increasing in our area.
-In fall, their digestive enzymes change so that they can eat evergreens, probably the only food readily available.
+In the fall, their digestive enzymes change so that they can eat evergreens, probably the only food readily available.
 Winter deer browse on evergreens is a constant issue, with some properties requiring two sprays during the winter season.
 We can also set up temporary deer fencing or apply garlic clips to branch tips as a secondary strategy.

 Our Plant Health Care team will also be pulling soil biology samples early this month as a check on beneficial populations of soil microorganisms.